Planning Your Podcast

 What suits your audience?

-Whatever length you choose you always want to leave your listeners wanting more.
+Whatever length you choose, you always want to leave your listeners wanting more.

 It’s also important to note that length is no measure of professionalism.

-A 15-minute episode packed with awesome content doesn’t say ‘I’ve still got my training wheels on and can’t come up with any more content.’
-It says ‘I know my audience doesn’t have a lot of time so I’m only giving them the best of the best.”
+It says “I know my audience doesn’t have a lot of time so I’m only giving them the best of the best.”

 What suits your content?